-14. Kelly town [Kellytown] - (Inner city, Georgetown) Kelly Street.
+14. Kelly Town [Kellytown] - (Inner city Georgetown), Kelly Street.

 17. Pension - Located near Clabberbottom.
 According to one of the elders, Pension got its name because everyone who lived there received a pension check.

-20. White Sulphur [White Sulfa] - Located on Work Road near Old Frankfort Pike, the village was the home to Zebulah Baptist Church, which was organized in January 1871.
-The village had its own school and cemetery, as well as the church.
-Although the village no longer exist, the old cemetery remains.
+20. White Sulphur [White Sulfa] - Located on Work Road near Old Frankfort Pike, the village was home to Zebulah Baptist Church, which was organized in January 1871.
+The village had its own school and cemetery as well as the church.
+Although the village no longer exists, the old cemetery remains.
 Some of the families buried in the old cemetery are Joe Coleman; William Wallace Relford; Will, Fannie and Clara Bell; H. Frances McIntyre; Taylor Madison, Sr.; Taylor Madison, Jr.; J. and Emma Barnes; Catherine and Jackson Bonds; and Georgia and John Rogers.

-21. Zion Hill - See NKAA Entry
+21. Zion Hill - See NKAA Entry.

 1. Kentucky Digital Newspaper Program